rahuld109/leet-ts/README.md

-#  Rahul Dogra's LeetCode Solutions - TypeScript
+#  Rahul Dogra's LeetCode Solutions - Typescript

-The repository consists of some leetcode solutions.
+The repository consists of some leetcode solutions in Typescript
 ## Table of Content

 | No. | Problem Statement | LeetCode |